StackVista/stackstate-cli/generated/stackstate_api/docs/NotificationConfigurationWriteSchema.md

 ### NewNotificationConfigurationWriteSchema

-`func NewNotificationConfigurationWriteSchema(name string, notifyHealthStates NotifyOnOptions, monitors []MonitorReferenceId, monitorTags []string, componentTypes []int64, componentTags []string, status NotificationConfigurationStatusValue, notificationChannels []ChannelReferenceId, ) *NotificationConfigurationWriteSchema`
+`func NewNotificationConfigurationWriteSchema(name string, notifyHealthStates NotifyOnOptions, monitors []MonitorReferenceId, monitorTags []string, componentTypeNames []string, componentTags []string, status NotificationConfigurationStatusValue, notificationChannels []ChannelReferenceId, ) *NotificationConfigurationWriteSchema`

 NewNotificationConfigurationWriteSchema instantiates a new NotificationConfigurationWriteSchema object This constructor will assign default values to properties that have it defined,